grcrane/Docs/components.md

 ### Global dependancies

 Note that all of the custom functions described here depend on styles and scripts define in the [site header](/Docs/header_code), which is accessible via Home -> Settings -> Advanced -> Code Injection as:

 - jQuery styles and script links
-- [Custom function](/Docs/javascript.html) in UIL Github account
+- [Custom function](/Docs/javascript.html) from UIL Github account
-- [Custom styles](/Docs/styles.html) in UIL Github account
+- [Custom styles](/Docs/styles.html) from UIL Github account
-- Slick styles and script links
+- Slick plugin styles and script links
+- Lazy Summaries styles and script links in footer.

 <a id="carousel-slider"></a>
 ### Carousel Slider